Borim (Kinawley)

 Borim (Irish derived place name, Bó Dhroim, meaning "The Ridge of the Cow") is a townland in the civil parish of Kinawley, barony of Tullyhaw, County Cavan, Ireland.
 A sub-division is called The Knocken (Irish derived place name, Cnoc-ín, meaning 'The Small Hill').
 The 1938 Dúchas collection states- it is a field in the farm of Mr Patrick McGovern.
 It is a high bank over a river with a lone bush growing in it.

 Etymology

 The Dúchas folklore collection states it is so named because it resembles a cow's back, but Patrick Weston Joyce in Irish Names of Places, Vol. III states that: "Borim, in Cavan, exactly represents the sound of the Irish Bo-dhruim, cow-ridge, i.e. a low hill-ridge or back which, for its sweet grass, was a favourite grazing place for cows.
 Here the two component words are Bo and drim (Irish druim), and if there was no aspiration the compound Bo-drim would be sounded as it is written, with the 'd' brought out fully.
 But as the 'd' is aspirated under the adjectival influence of Bo, it drops out, and the name becomes reduced to Borim".

+The name could be a reduction from the irish "Bothár ím", meaning "Butter road" to reflect its use for transporting butter.